saeedghsh/arrangement/NOTES.rst

       [ ] Dynamic Subdivision - self.update_with_new_functions([newFunctions])

-      [ ] also look into the "constructive geometry", merging and splitting faces locally.

       [ ] 'save_to_image(fileName)'
 	it should be fast, both for debugging sessions' sake and final application